stechdrive/Insta360Convert-GUI/README.md

 Python (version 3.9 or newer) and Tkinter (Tk version 8.6 or newer, usually included with Python) are required to run this application.

+### For Windows Users: Easy Installation via Microsoft Store (Recommended)

+For most Windows users, installing Python from the Microsoft Store is the simplest method.

+1.  **Open the Microsoft Store:**
+    *   Click the Start button.
+    *   Type `Microsoft Store` and open the app.
+2.  **Search for Python:**
+    *   In the Store's search bar, type `Python`.
+3.  **Install:**
+    *   Select the latest official Python version from the search results.
+    *   Click the "Get" or "Install" button.
+Python will be downloaded and installed automatically.
+4.  **Verify:**
+    *   Open a Command Prompt or Terminal.
+    *   Type `python --version` and press Enter.
+If the installed Python version (3.9+) is displayed, the setup is successful.

+### Alternative: Manual Installation (for Advanced Users)

 1.  **Download:** Download the latest stable installer for Python 3.9 or newer from the official Python website ([https://www.python.org/downloads/](https://www.python.org/downloads/)) (e.g., "Windows installer (64-bit)" for Windows).
 2.  **Install (Recommended settings for Windows):**
     1. Run the downloaded installer.